It’s been asked why even have this site at dotcom.

-Behind this site, on my account, are some five other sites, plus migrated back up files, plus much else.
-Though this is not the current daily Nourishing Obscurity, it is however the database for my historical blogging.
+Behind this site, on my WP account, are some five other sites, plus migrated files from the Old Site, plus much else.

-For heavy blogging though, dotcom does not cut it and WP have designed it solely for new bloggers with light loads – their idea is that you’ll go to the paysite dot-org for the heavy lifting.
+For heavy blogging though, this site you’re now on does not cut it – WP have designed it solely for new bloggers with light loads – so the main blogging is found via the navbar link above: “Main Site”.

 UPDATE TUES MORN: Main site appears to be back up, grumbling along, it’s being investigated, this site here snoozes again for now.

 It’s a situation where I don’t know if you, the reader can see the main site or not – I can’t and I can’t get in to find out.

 If it’s still this way tomorrow morning, I’ll blog from here tomorrow.

 Matthew Parris writes:

 What Jeremy Corbyn, like David Cameron, understands about the cold, dark heart of the British public – leave compassion to journalists and Lib Dems.
 Voters want a dash of acid.

 Oh yes, I can relate to that and so, it seems, can the “cold-hearted” British public:

 I think Mr Parris is on to something.
 When the little boy refugee was found drowned on a beach in Greece, the media tugged hearstrings for the plight of all refugees.
 But I found a much colder attitude amongst people I knew.